The Mahler measure of exact polynomials and special $L$-values of $K3$ surfaces: Introduction

 where the pairing is given by

-Let $X$ be a smooth compactification of $W_P$.
-Under further conditions, we constructed an explicit element in the cohomology group $H^3(\Gamma(X, 4))$, where $\Gamma(X, 4)$ is the polylogarithmic complex of Goncharov (see \cite{GR22}).
-It conjecturally gives rise to an element $\Lambda$ in the Voevodsky motivic cohomology group $H^3_\Mcal(X, \Qbb(4))$ by the Goncharov's conjecture
+Let $X$ be a smooth compactification of $W_P$ and $F$ be its function field.
+We construct an element in the cohomology group $H^{n-1}(\Gamma(F, n))$, where $\Gamma(F, n)$ is Goncharov's polylogarithmic complex (see Lemma \ref{Hn-1Fn}).
+In the case $n=4$, under an explicit condition, this element gives rise to an element in the cohomology group $H^3(\Gamma(X, 4))$, where $\Gamma(X, 4)$ is Goncharov's polylogarithmic complex of X (see Remark \ref{conditionLambda}).
+Under Goncharov's conjecture